-Previous studies focussing on adoption of GHG reducing practices for smallholders in Eastern Africa focus primarily on input support.
-Paul et al. (2017) assessed subsidies for improved cow breeds and supplemental feeds on the adoption of these practices/technologies, and in turn, food availability and GHG emissions for cattle owning households in Rwanda.
-Shikuku et al. (2017) assess the same subsidies as well as improved credit access on household adoption, and in turn on, food security and methane emissions intensity for cattle owning households in Lushoto, Tanzania.
-While such forms of input support provide the needed incentive for households to upgrade production practices, various authors (e.g. Hounkonoou et al. 2012) have argued that production oriented interventions alone have limited effectiveness if the terms upon which smallholders engage in the dairy value chain are not improved.
+Previous studies focussing on adoption of climate change mitigation for smallholders in East Africa focus primarily on input support.
+Paul et al. (2017) assessed subsidies for improved cattle breeds and supplemental feeds on the adoption of these practices/technologies, and in turn, food availability and GHG emissions for cattle owning households in Rwanda.
+Shikuku et al. (2017) assessed the same subsidies as well as improved credit access on household adoption, and in turn on, food security and methane emissions intensity for cattle owning households in Lushoto, Tanzania.
+While such forms of input support may provide the incentive for households to upgrade production practices, various authors (e.g. Hounkonoou et al. 2012) have argued that production oriented interventions alone have limited effectiveness if the terms upon which smallholders engage in the dairy value chain are not improved.
 Between 90-95% of milk marketed in Tanzania is done so informally, whereby producers sell small volumes of milk to various intermediaries (hawkers, traders, processors) on an irregular basis, and subject to significant price volatility (Omore et al. 2015).
 Producer prices in these informal markets are known to vary by as much as 100% between seasons (Bingi and Todel, 2010).
 The uncertainty in prices and volume demanded for smallholders participating in these informal milk markets have been argued to impede the adoption of improved practices/technologies (Kilelu et al. 2017).
 On the contrary, producers who are directly linked to processors, through contractual agreements that specify a fixed volume and price to be sold, have been found to exhibit higher levels of technical efficiency (Omore et al. 2015, Omondi et al. 2017).
-These types of processor linkages are independent of the household’s access to inputs, suggesting that it is not access to inputs per se, but the terms of participation in the dairy value chain, that drive producer upgrading.
-These findings suggest that the structure of the dairy value chain upstream from the producer is an important factor in the producer’s management practices, and therefore government regulation of the dairy value chain, with the goal of stabilising milk revenue and providing improved forecasting capabilities by producers, may reduce the risk associated with practice adoption, and therefore enhance the uptake of improved practices by producers.
+These types of processor linkages are independent of the household’s access to inputs, suggesting that it is not access to inputs per se, but the terms of participation in the dairy value chain, that drive practice upgrading.
+These findings suggest that the structure of the dairy value chain upstream from the producer is an important factor in the producer’s management practices, and therefore regulation of the dairy value chain, with the goal of stabilising milk revenue and providing improved forecasting capabilities by producers, may reduce the risk associated with practice adoption, and therefore enhance the uptake of improved practices by producers.